-Kinesiology and Health Science 133 657-278-3806/657-278-4386 Fax: 657-278-5317
+Kinesiology and Health Science 133 657-278-3806/657-278-4386 657-278-5317 (fax)

 The Center for the Advancement of Responsible Youth Sport, serving primarily Orange County, has as its mission the promotion of positive and developmentally appropriate sport and physical activity programs for youth populations.
-The goals of the center are based on the understanding that parents, leaders, coaches, and professionals have a responsibility to provide a safe, enjoyable, and developmentally appropriate experience for children and adolescents involved in organized youth sports.
+The goals of the center are based on the understanding that parents, leaders, coaches and professionals have a responsibility to provide a safe, enjoyable, and developmentally appropriate experience for children and adolescents involved in organized youth sports.
 The structure of leagues, the training of coaches, and the behavior of adults and spectators ought to be consistent with this responsibility.
 As such, the mission and goals of the center reflect the needs of a community increasingly reliant on sport and physical activity as an important educational tool for healthy children and adolescents.

-For additional information, contact the center's directors: Dr. Lenny Wiersma at 657-278-3806, Dr. Clay Sherman at 657-278-4386, or Dr. Cheryl Cooky at 657-278-5907, or see our website at http://hdcs.fullerton.edu/knes/carys/home.htm.
+For additional information, contact the center's directors: Dr. Lenny Wiersma at 657-278-3806 or Dr. Clay Sherman at 657-278-4386, or visit our website at http://hdcs.fullerton.edu/ knes/carys/home.htm.